abwilf/abwilf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student at Carnegie Mellon University in the Language Technologies Institute advised by [Louis-Philippe Morency](https://www.cs.cmu.edu/~morency/).
-I work on multimodal machine learning with the goal of enabling artificial social intelligence.
+I work on multimodal machine learning, specifically applied to creating autonomous code generation systems.

 Prior to CMU, I worked with [Emily Mower Provost](https://emp.engin.umich.edu/) at the University of Michigan, where I completed my B.S. in Computer Science.
 "In the wild", I can be found attempting overly complex french recipes, marveling at the crafstmanship of a particularly well made piece of outerwear, or appreciating [the perfect chocolate chip cookie](https://levainbakery.com).